Omay238/owomay-dotfiles/README.md

 so, after getting the disk formatted and mounted as in the arch installation guide (everything in stage 1), you can run `install.sh`.
-this sets up just about everything for you, and then you can unmount and reboot. keep in mind it's not fully automatic, so you will need to tell it some information to make sure it's all well and good. anyways, enjoy perhaps!
+this sets up just about everything for you, and then you can unmount and reboot. it requires user input, but should make it easy.